Dallas Cowboys vs. Arizona Cardinals NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- Dallas has combined with its opponents to put up more than 50.5 points in seven of 15 games this season.
+- Dallas has combined with its opponents to score more than 51.5 points in seven of 15 games this season.

-- Arizona has combined with its opponents to score more than 50.5 points in six of 15 games this season.
+- Arizona has combined with its opponents to score more than 51.5 points in four of 15 games this season.

 Cowboys stats and trends

-- In Dallas' 15 games this season, it has 12 wins against the spread.
+- In Dallas' 15 games this year, it has 12 wins against the spread.

 - The Cowboys are 6-2 ATS when favored by 5.5 points or more this season.

-- Dallas' games this year have hit the over on seven of 15 set point totals (46.7%).
+- Dallas has hit the over in 46.7% of its opportunities this year (seven times in 15 games with a set point total).

-- Dallas is 10-1 against the spread and 9-2 overall in games when it puts up more than 20.4 points.
+- Dallas is 10-1 against the spread and 9-2 overall this season when the team scores more than 20.4 points.

-- The Cowboys have turned the ball over 19 times this season, five fewer than the Cardinals have forced (24).
+- This year, the Cowboys have 19 turnovers, five fewer than the Cardinals have takeaways (24).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Dallas' matchup with the Cardinals.